EdDataScienceEES/tutorial-JessHogg/index.md

 <a name="2"></a>
 ### Analysis and Manipulation
 Community Detection:
 igraph allows you to detect different communities in networks.
 In network analysis, a community is a subset of nodes that are more densely connected to each other than to the other communities in the same graph.
 Community detection is the method used to locate these communities based on the networks structure.
-In a biological network identifying communites can provide insight into substructures such as ecological niches in food webs.
+In a biological network identifying communities can provide insight into substructures such as ecological niches in food webs.

 Two different methods of detection:
-- Edge betweenness method: ``` cluster_edge_betweenness ``` detects communites by repeatedly removing edges with the highest betweenness centrality which are edges that connect different clusters.
+- Edge betweenness method: ``` cluster_edge_betweenness ``` detects communities by repeatedly removing edges with the highest betweenness centrality which are edges that connect different clusters.
 This process continues until the graph is divided into clear communities.
 This method is better used to identify communities in smaller networks than larger networks due to the repeated calculation of highest betweenness centrality.
 - Louvain method: ``` cluster_louvain ```  is faster and more effective at detecting communities in larger networks, because it measures the density of connections within communities compared to between them.